mahowak/mahowak.github.io/index.md

 ### About me (him)

 {% newthought 'I am an assistant professor'%} in [linguistics](https://liberalarts.utexas.edu/linguistics/) at University of Texas at Austin (formerly at UCSB).
-I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).
-I work broadly on the topic of human communication.
-Specifically, I am interested in what modern computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
-I also have interests in quantitative methods in the sciences, geared towards making science more robust, open, and equitable.
+I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).I am interested in what modern computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
+I also have interests in quantitative methods in the sciences.

 I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department and did my postdoc with [Dan Jurafsky](http://web.stanford.edu/~jurafsky/) (CS/Linguistics) and [Dan McFarland](https://profiles.stanford.edu/daniel-mcfarland) (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}

-I also make crosswords and wrote about what they have to do with linguistics [here](https://www.theatlantic.com/science/archive/2023/08/writing-crossword-puzzle-clues-rules-grammar-compositionality/674938/) in The Atlantic, with Scott AnderBois and Nick Tomlin.
-And did a [SXSW panel on crosswords](https://schedule.sxsw.com/2024/events/PP134394).
+I also make crosswords and wrote about what they have to do with linguistics [here](https://www.theatlantic.com/science/archive/2023/08/writing-crossword-puzzle-clues-rules-grammar-compositionality/674938/) in The Atlantic, with Scott AnderBois and Nick Tomlin; and did a [SXSW panel on crosswords](https://schedule.sxsw.com/2024/events/PP134394).
 See also a [pop piece with Anna Ivanova on LLMs and thinking](https://theconversation.com/googles-powerful-ai-spotlights-a-human-cognitive-glitch-mistaking-fluent-speech-for-fluent-thought-185099).

 ### Articles

+K Misra, K Mahowald.
+2024.
+[Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs](https://arxiv.org/abs/2403.19827).{% marginfigure assets/img/aann.png 'Misra and Mahowald (2024) systematically trains small language models on controlled input corpora and studies the learning of the AANN "a beautiful five days" construction.
+Models can learn it even when the construction is absent, suggesting transfer from related constructions.' %}

 {% marginfigure assets/img/langposition.png 'Mahowald, Ivanova et al. "Dissociating Language and Thought in Large Language Models: A Cognitive Perspective" gives a cognitive science perspective on Large Language Models, arguing for a distinction between formal competence and functional competence.' %}K. Mahowald, A. Ivanova, I. Blank, N. Kanwisher, J. Tenenbaum, E. Fedorenko.
 2024.
 [Dissociating Language and Thought in Large Language Models: A Cognitive Perspective](assets/pdf/mahowald2024dissociating.pdf).*Trends in Cognitive Sciences*.